rsyslog/rsyslog/source/configuration/modules/ommail.rst

   action.execonlyonceeveryinterval="7200"

 in the action definition.
-Messages sent more frequently are simpy discarded.
+Messages sent more frequently are simply discarded.

 Configuration Parameters